tmtsoftware/csw/docs/src/main/commons/logging_aggregator.md

 ### Scala/Java

 For Scala/Java applications to dump logs in a file, it is important that developers enable the `FileAppender` in application.conf.
-To know more about how to configure FileAppender please refer the (see @ref:[logging documentation](../services/logging.md#configuration)).
+To know more about how to configure FileAppender please refer the @ref:[logging documentation](../services/logging.md#configuration).
 Once, the FileAppender is enabled, the log files will be generated under `TMT_LOG_HOME`.
 If TMT_LOG_HOME is not set as an environment variable then `BaseLogPathNotDefined` exception will be thrown.
 For tests, `baseLogPath` from logging configuration can be overridden in application.conf.